Key Stage 4

 In Year 11 we will gradually study how businesses grow, the key functions or departments in a business, then look into the influences from the world that surrounds them.

-Two exam papers, that each last 90 minutes; each is worth 50% of your GCSE.
+- Two exam papers, that each last 90 minutes; each worth 50% of the GCSE.

-One exam is on the knowledge you study in Year 10, and the other on the knowledge we cover in Year 11.
+- One exam on the knowledge studied in Year 10, and the other on the knowledge covered in Year 11.

-Business is a successful and popular GCSE subject and leads naturally to A Level in either Business Studies or Economics.
-At Advanced Level, the subjects are chosen by a large number of students and particularly those who are considering professional careers in occupations such as Accountancy, Banking, Insurance, Hotel & Catering, Tourism, Retailing and General Management.
+Business is a successful and popular GCSE subject and leads naturally to A level in either Business Studies or Economics.
+At A level, the subjects are chosen by a large number of students and particularly those who are considering professional careers in occupations such as accountancy, banking, insurance, hotel & catering, tourism, retailing and general management.

 A subject specific guide featuring key content, recommended resources and the specifications we cover in that particular subject can be downloaded below:

 Teacher to contact for further information